 Dr. habil.
 Attila Kertesz is an associate professor at the Department of

-Software Engineering, University of Szeged, leading the IoT Cloud research group of the
+Software Engineering, University of Szeged, leading the IoT Cloud research group at the

 He graduated as a program-designer mathematician in 2005, received his Ph.D. degree at the SZTE Doctoral